-Book publishers just spent 3 weeks in court arguing they have no idea what they’re doing
+The planned Penguin Random House-Simon & Schuster merger has been struck down in court

 A mining town where the mining company is the only major employer, and as such can set wages low, would be one example of a monopsony.
 The Justice Department’s argument was that the merger of Penguin Random House and Simon & Schuster would create another.

-The government argues that with this combined market share, the proposed PRHS&S would be able to buy books from authors with minimal competition.
+The government argued that with this combined market share, the proposed PRHS&S would be able to buy books from authors with minimal competition.
 It would be able to offer lower and lower advances, and authors would have no choice but to accept these lower offers.

 Meanwhile, Penguin Random House and Simon & Schuster both argued that the merger wouldn’t lead to any change in competition.
 Because of publishing’s imprint model, editors who work at the same publishing house bid against one another for the same book all the time.
 They would continue to do so, publishers argued, even if Penguin Random House and Simon & Schuster became one entity — and because the merger would make both publishers more efficient, they would actually be able to offer larger advances than before.

-It’s hard to predict how Judge Florence Pan is likely to rule on this case later in the fall, because there simply isn’t much case law to cite here.
+Judge Florence Pan’s verdict was hard to predict in this case, because there simply wasn’t much case law to cite.
 Historically, the US hasn’t prosecuted monopsony often.
 Instead, it has tended to treat antitrust law as a means of protecting consumers, not a means of protecting laborers.

 Under the most recent two Democratic presidents, though, monopsony theory has slowly become more mainstream.
 In 2016, President Obama’s Council of Economic Advisers released an issues brief arguing that consolidation across industries could lead to monopsonistic labor markets that depressed worker wages.
 In 2021, Congress introduced the Competition and Antitrust Law Enforcement Reform Act, which would amend existing antitrust law to explicitly preclude monopsonies.
 Just this past July, President Joe Biden signed an executive order promising to use antitrust laws to combat “the harmful effects of monopoly and monopsony,” noting that his administration would be “especially” focused on the way these issues affect labor markets.

 Some antitrust experts have been thinking of this trial as a kind of test balloon.
 If the government wins, we could be entering an era in which monopsonies in many other industries (Hollywood, for instance, as well as Big Tech) could face much more aggressive government scrutiny than before.
 Power could be redistributed away from giant corporations and back toward the independent workers they employ.
-If the publishers win, meanwhile, the government will have to rethink its strategy.

 These esoteric questions about economic policy were not what the bulk of the trial was focused on, however.
 For the most part, the trial centered on the minutiae of publishing, with high-powered authors, literary agents, and CEOs from major publishing houses taking the stand to explain bits of industry jargon like “backlist titles” (books more than a year old) and “midlist authors” (authors who aren’t best-sellers but still sell a little).
 In the process of testifying, these industry luminaries spoke with unusual clarity about the parts of the publishing world that tend to be hidden from public view.